julot/sphinxcontrib-dd/README.rst

 TODO
 ====

-1. Change entity name into h+1 depending on the context.
+1. Change entity name in data dictionary into h+1 depending on the context.
 2. Resolve $ref to another file.